IlyaTuzov/DAVOS/readme.md

 ---

-## 1. FPGA fault injection tool (DAVOS-FFI)
+## 1. Bit-accurate FPGA fault injection tool (BAFFI)
    A bit-precise FFI tool for automated dependability/security assessment of FPGA prototypes.
    Supports hierarchical FFI experiments where any node in the DUT tree can be targeted at the granularity of individual netlist cells (LUTs, registers, BRAM/LUTRAM cells, etc).
 Implements the bit-accurate FFI methodology described in [1].

    ### Main features
-   DAVOS-FFI tool emulates SEUs in FPGA prototypes by manipulating the content of FPGA configuration memory (CM) at runtime.
+   BAFFI tool emulates SEUs in FPGA prototypes by manipulating the content of FPGA configuration memory (CM) at runtime.
    The low-level fault injection operations (CM manipulations) are controlled directly from the target FPGA using a Xilinx Microblaze or Zynq IPs as an on-chip FFI controller.
    This allows to reduce the fault injection latency to the minimum.
 When using Zynq devices the CM content is accessed through the PCAP port, otherwise (Artix/Kintex/Virtex devices) the ICAP is used.